BasilTas/collectiveaccess-for-windows-wsl/README.md

 Real‑world testing shows dramatically faster installation, indexing, and media processing compared to Docker-based setups.

+### Supported Windows Versions
+This installation method requires modern WSL2 support and is recommended only for:

+- Windows 10 version 21H2 or later
+- Windows 11
+- Windows Server 2022 or later

+Windows Server 2019 and earlier Windows 10 builds do not support the unified WSL package and require legacy manual installation steps.
+For this reason, they are not recommended for running CollectiveAccess under WSL2.

 ## Upstream Repositories
 This project is an independent companion guide for installing and running CollectiveAccess on Windows using WSL‑Native.
 It works directly with the official